Gojer16/mac-os-terminal-ui/README.md

   );
 }
 ```
-⚙️ Props
-Prop	Type	Default	Description
-lines	string[] OR { prompt, output }[]	—	(required) The text lines to render.
-Each entry can be a string or an object with prompt and output properties
-loop	boolean	false	If true, the terminal restarts from the first line after finishing
-withDeleteEffect	boolean	true	If true, text is "deleted" before typing the next line
-typingSpeed	number (ms)	50	Delay between typing each character (smaller = faster)
-deleteSpeed	number (ms)	25	Delay between deleting each character (smaller = faster)
-pauseBeforeDelete	number (ms)	1000	How long to wait after typing before deletion starts
-pauseBeforeNextLine	number (ms)	2000	How long to wait before moving to the next line when deletion is disabled
-terminalStyle	"mac" | "hacker" | "light"	"mac"	Predefined visual themes for the terminal
-fontSize	string	"text-sm"	Font size of the terminal content (Tailwind classes)
-className	string	""	Additional classes to customize container styl

-🎨 Themes
+# 🎨 Themes
-mac: macOS-style window with traffic lights and dark background
+* **mac:** macOS-style window with traffic lights and dark background.

-hacker: Black/green terminal with glowing effect
+* **hacker:** Black/green terminal with glowing effect.

-light: Light-mode terminal with white background
+* **light:** Light-mode terminal with white background.

-🕹️ Interaction
+# 🕹️ Interaction
-Drag: Click and drag the top bar to move the terminal
+* **Drag:** Click and drag the top bar to move the terminal.

-Resize: Use the handle in the bottom-right corner to resize the window
+* **Resize:** Use the handle in the bottom-right corner to resize the window.

-Responsive: Content area automatically becomes scrollable when window is too small
+* **Responsive:** Content area automatically becomes scrollable when window is too small.

-🛠️ Customization
+# 🛠️ Customization
 You can extend the component by:

-Adding new themes to the themes object
+* Adding new themes to the themes object.

-Customizing the styling with Tailwind classes via the className prop
+* Customizing the styling with Tailwind classes via the className prop.

-Adjusting animation speeds to create faster or more deliberate typing effects
+* Adjusting animation speeds to create faster or more deliberate typing effects.

-📝 Example Content
+# 📝 Example Content

 ```
 const terminalLines = [